Zero-sum competition between US and China here to stay: Panellists

 "The US will have to accept China for what it is, and stop trying to change China or talking about change in China.
 China, on its part, will have to stop believing its own propaganda about the East being in ascendance and the West being in decline."

-The one-day forum, held at the Marina Bay Sands Expo and Convention Centre, brought together academics, government and business leaders to discuss a range of China-related issues.
+The one-day forum, held at the Sands Expo and Convention Centre, brought together academics, government and business leaders to discuss a range of China-related issues.

 Professor Randall Kroszner from the University of Chicago Booth School of Business said the political landscape in the US has changed dramatically in the last decade towards a more zero-sum approach against China.